mikejohnson51/AHGestimation/README.md

 # AHGestimation

-Using USGS field measurements at the gage located on [Nashua River at East Pepperell, MA](https://waterdata.usgs.gov/nwis/measurements/?site_no=01096500&agency_cd=USGS) we can illustrate 4 capabilities this package offers:
+Using USGS field measurements at the gage (National Water Information System or NWIS site) located on [Nashua River at East Pepperell, MA](https://waterdata.usgs.gov/nwis/measurements/?site_no=01096500&agency_cd=USGS) we can illustrate 4 capabilities this package offers: